Apple In-App Purchase - SK2

 6. Keep Subscribers Synchronized

 Cleeng acts as an observer and tracks in-app purchase lifecycle events.
-But for Cleeng to be able to do this, you need to configure server-to-server notifications to get the subscription status updates and keep subscribers synchronized.
+But for Cleeng to be able to do this, you need to configure server-to-server notifications to get status updates and keep subscribers synchronized.

 You need to provide a URL address in App Store Connect for server-to-server notifications - as described in the Prerequisites section.